Ralerus/eventlab-doc/Software Requirements Specification/Software Requirements Specification.md

 ### 3.11 Legal, Copyright, and Other Notices

 This document makes use of the *generic he* for reasons of readability.
 Any terms containing the words "he", "himself", "his", etc. are meant to include both women and men, unless explicitly stated otherwise.

+The *EventLAB Team* will not take any responsibility for missed appointments or forgotten items caused by the use of this application, although we will try our very best to avoid such inconvenience.

 ### 3.12 Applicable Standards